FDA Approves First COVID-19 Vaccine - NewsBreak

 FDA Approves First COVID-19 Vaccine

-Today, the U.S. Food and Drug Administration approved the first COVID-19 vaccine.
+On August 23, the U.S. Food and Drug Administration approved the first COVID-19 vaccine.
 The vaccine has been known as the Pfizer-BioNTech COVID-19 Vaccine, and will now be marketed as Comirnaty (koe-mir’-na-tee), for the prevention of COVID-19 disease in individuals 16 years of age and older.
-The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 12 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.midjersey.news
+The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 12 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.

+“The FDA’s approval of this vaccine is a milestone as we continue to battle the COVID-19 pandemic.
+While this and other vaccines have met the FDA’s rigorous, scientific standards for emergency use authorization, as the first FDA-approved COVID-19 vaccine, the public can be very confident that this vaccine meets the high standards for safety, effectiveness, and manufacturing quality the FDA requires of an approved product,” said Acting FDA Commissioner Janet Woodcock, M.D.
+“While millions of people have already safely received COVID-19 vaccines, we recognize that for some, the FDA approval of a vaccine may now instill additional confidence to get vaccinated.
+Today’s milestone puts us one step closer to altering the course of this pandemic in the U.S.”

+For members of the press, if you have additional questions, please contact FDA’s Office of Media Affairs at: fdaoma@fda.hhs.gov

 Comments / 0